-12.3.3.1 Civil Rights: Civil rights are those rights which ensure, a decent civil life for the individual.
+12.3.3.1 Civil Rights : Civil rights are those rights which ensure, a decent civil life for the individual.
 These rights are essential to a civilized life.
 All these rights ensure mental and spiritual development of the people.
 In most states these rights are embodied in a constitutional document, and in almost all modern states there is a detailed mechanism to protect citizens from the possibility of violation of civil rights by individuals or administrations.
-Freedom of speech and expression, freedom of association, right to property, right to contract are some important civil rights.
-Civil rights are indispensable condition for the development of the individual self.
-These rights are universal possession of the citizen.
+Freedom of speech and expression, freedom of association, right to property, right to contract are some important civil rights are universal possession of the citizen.
 Modern states guarantee these rights to all without any discrimination our grounded of caste, class, creed, religion or sex.

-12.3.3.1.A Right to Life:
+12.3.3.1.A Right to Life :